vivaria/edisonrul.ing/docs/source/cards/barrel-behind-the-door.md

-# BARREL BEHIND THE DOOR
+# Barrel Behind The Door

 > Activate only when a card's effect that would inflict damage to you is activated.
 Your opponent takes the damage instead.